lbriais/internet_box_logger/README.md

 rake internet_box_logger:kibana:info         # Displays Kibana information
 rake internet_box_logger:kibana:serve[port]  # Launch a simple server to serve Kibana UI
 ```

+### Script vs rake mode

+As stated, the [gem][IBL] supports two way to interact:

+* The ```internet_box_logger``` script provided with the gem
+* The rake tasks provided with the gem when you use it in your own projects

-The following commands have the same effect:
+Most commands are actually same, and the following commands have the same effect:

 <table>
     <tr>